-Going by the above, it is quite clear that period-flexibility in a term insurance is subject to certain conditions.
+Going by the above, it is quite clear that period-flexibility in term insurance is subject to certain conditions.
 Hence it is important to consider all circumstances, seen and unforeseen, to arrive at an ideal period of term insurance.

-Whether the period of your term insurance should be 10 years, 15 years, 20 years, 40 years or more is primarily dependent on your age.
+Whether the period of your term insurance should be 10 years, 15 years, 20 years, 40 years, or more, is primarily dependent on your age.

 The policyholder is at an advantage if he/ she is young enough.
-This is because he/ she can opt for a term insurance with a longer period and lower premiums.
+This is because he/ she can opt for term insurance with a longer period and lower premiums.

 So, the amount of sum assured should be judiciously decided because of its direct effect on the policy term

 It is always advisable to go for a lower premium policy and check for added benefits or riders.
 Lower the premium, higher the sustainability of the term insurance plan.
 So, lower premiums help the policyholder to opt for a longer period of term insurance.